wandb/docs/docs/guides/integrations/prompts/quickstart.md

 ### 2. Build an Index

-We will build a simple index using a text file.
+You'll build a simple index using a text file.

 ```python
 docs = SimpleDirectoryReader("path_to_dir").load_data()